 She also encourages others who might experience similar symptoms to seek medical advice immediately.

-“You generally know your own body, and to a degree we all carry on and ignore warning signs, but if it’s not right you have to get it checked out.”Read more personal stories
+“You generally know your own body, and to a degree we all carry on and ignore warning signs, but if it’s not right you have to get it checked out.”What are the heart attack warning signs?Read more personal stories